Director / Co-Author

 Associate Sound Designer

-As Orchestral Manager: Matilda the Musical, From Here to Eternity (West End), Groundhog Day, Cinderella (The Old Vic), Jackie The Musical, Bernadette Peters (UK tours), Crush the Musical (Coventry/Brighton/Richmond), Wolf Hall recordings (Broadway) and specific projects with the National Symphony Orchestra in 2017.
+As Orchestral Manager: Matilda the Musical, From Here to Eternity (West End), Groundhog Day, Cinderella (The Old Vic), Matilda, Jackie The Musical, Bernadette Peters (UK tours), Crush the Musical (Coventry/Brighton/Richmond), Wolf Hall recordings (Broadway) and a variety of work with the National Symphony Orchestra.

-As Musicians’ Contractor: Dr Seuss’s The Lorax, Future Conditional, Richard III, The Tempest, As You Like It, The Cherry Orchard, The Winter’s Tale (Old Vic), Play Without Words (Sadler’s Wells/tour), amfAR Cinema Against Aids Gala (Cannes Film Festival) and Robin Hood (Universal Pictures).
+As Musicians’ Contractor: Girl From the North Country, Queen Anne (West End) Fanny and Alexander, The Divide, A Christmas Carol, Dr Seuss’s The Lorax, Future Conditional, Richard III, The Tempest, As You Like It, The Cherry Orchard, The Winter’s Tale (Old Vic), Play Without Words (Sadler’s Wells/tour), amfAR Cinema Against Aids Gala (Cannes Film Festival) and Robin Hood (Universal Pictures).

 He represented Sydney Opera House throughout most of the 1970s, acquiring global product and overseeing production.
 He controlled The Rocky Horror Show from its inception for two decades.

-He returned to live in Hollywood 1986, continuing to produce both live entertainment and television, including Fire & Ice, awarded Best Television Spectacular, American Critics Circle.
-He packaged and produced TV Series in America, and presented and produced daily entertainment television series Wild West End for Sky Television.
+He returned to live in Hollywood in 1986, continuing to produce live entertainment, television and packaging.
+On his return to London he presented and produced daily entertainment television series Wild West End for Sky Television.
 He retains agency and production interests through various companies.

-Co-produced with the National Theatre: Tom Stoppard’s Jumpers, Michael Frayn’s Democracy, Alan Bennett’s The History Boys, Alan Bennett’s The History Boys – second production at Wyndham’s, Michael Morpurgo’s War Horse (New London/New York/Toronto) and Richard Bean’s One Man, Two Guvnors (New York).
+Co-produced with the National Theatre: Tom Stoppard’s Jumpers, Michael Frayn’s Democracy, Alan Bennett’s The History Boys at Wyndham’s, Michael Morpurgo’s War Horse (New London/New York/Toronto) and Richard Bean’s One Man, Two Guvnors (New York).

 He produced the television film of Antony Sher’s Primo from the National Theatre stage, produced End of the Rainbow (New York) and co-produced People, Places and Things (Wyndham’s, 2016).